Do you have some leftover lamb roast in your fridge from last night’s dinner?

 Pulled Lamb Sandwich with Mushy Peas

-These pulled lamb sandwiches were a big hit for lunch, we loved them!
-Got leftover lamb?
-Try my sandwiches!
+Well I can assure you that these pulled lamb sandwiches were a big hit for lunch, we loved them!

 Leftover lamb roast?
 Then how about a pulled lamb sandwich?